nalabelle/android-epub/README.md

 This app is built using:

-- Kotlin
+- Kotlin for the Android UI
 - Android Jetpack components
-- Epublib for EPUB creation
+- Rust for the EPUB conversion core functionality
+- UniFFI for Rust-Android integration
-- Jsoup for HTML parsing
+- http-epub Rust library for web content processing

 ## Permissions